 Gray hair is different from pigmented hair.
-They are more fragile and doesn’t have that strength and elasticity.
+They are more fragile and don’t have that strength and elasticity.
 Heat and chemical styling may strip away the protein present on the surface of the hair.

-Protein treatments bind the lost protein on hair cuticles that stripes away due to damage caused by over-styling gray hair.
+Protein treatments bind the lost protein on hair cuticles that stripes away due to damage caused by over-styling grey hair.

 Keratin Treatment is one of them.
-Let us know more about this treatment and how beneficial is it for natural gray hair.
+Let us know more about this treatment and its benefits for natural gray hair.

 1. What is Keratin?